OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_Cheat_Sheet_for_Java.md

 ### How to Prevent

 1. Store the token using the browser *sessionStorage* container.
-1. Avoid storing token in a cookie.
-Use a hardened cookie if you must.
 1. Add it as a *Bearer* HTTP `Authentication` header with JavaScript when calling services.
 1. Add [fingerprint](JSON_Web_Token_Cheat_Sheet_for_Java.md#token-sidejacking) information to the token.